+1-888-SITEOWL

 Research has shown that 67% of Americans believe that having a compelling plan for a meeting occurs less than 50% of the time.

 The beauty of a meeting agenda is that it can follow a standardized process.
 Once your team figures out an agenda structure that works for the first meeting on a new project, you can follow that format and continue to see improved results.
-In order to do that, you’ll have to determine what objective and goals make your meeting successful and be sure to include them in your new agenda.
+To do that, you’ll have to determine what objectives and goals make your meeting successful and be sure to include them in your new agenda.

 A typical meeting agenda will cover all of the following topics: